27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 Gastronomic, artisan, and sports exhibitions, traditional representations of the most diverse communities in the state, as well as exhibitions, concerts, and all kinds of events that share the culture and sport of Oaxaca are some of the events to take place in July, at the Guelaguetza festival.

-The origins of this event go back to both colonial and pre-hispanic times.
-It is said that 2 traditional celebrations were held on a hill around the same dates and the same days, first by the Zapotecs and then by the Carmelite nuns that built a church there (Iglesia del Carmen Alto).
+It is said that 2 traditional celebrations were held on a hill around the same dates and on the same days, first by the Zapotecs and then by the Carmelite nuns that built a church there (Iglesia del Carmen Alto).

 This coincidence gave way to what is called Lunes del Cerro (Hill Monday)

-Guelaguetza is a Zapotec word that describes the participation of people through cooperation, and so, groups of people of the 8 traditional regions of Oaxaca get together to present a sample of their cultural heritage through dances performed to the sound of music and songs that are their own, wearing the dress of their respective towns.
+So, groups of people from the 8 traditional regions of Oaxaca get together to present a sample of their cultural heritage through dances performed to the sound of music and songs that are their own, wearing the dress of their respective towns.

 In the end, each group distributes to the public their “Guelaguetza” composed of objects characteristic of their respective regions.

-23. The Mezcal fair
+23. The Mezcal Fair

 It’s a full set up of Mezcal galleries, gastronomic exhibitions, and cultural and artistic forums in an area of 8,900 square meters in the shape of a cross.
 It usually takes place in the Paseo Juárez at “El Llano” Park.

-Although the city of Oaxaca is not short of things to do and places to visit, its surroundings are brimming with incredible places, both historical sites, and natural wonders.
-Here I am sharing a quick overview of them but I will be sharing in a separate post about them.
+Although the city of Oaxaca is not short of things to do and places to visit, its surroundings are brimming with incredible places, both historical sites and natural wonders.

-24. The archaeological site of Monte Albàn
+24. The Archaeological Site of Monte Albàn

-This is one of the two most important archeological sites of the area.
-It is only 30 minutes away from Oaxaca city.
-The site is located on a low mountainous range rising above the plain in the central section of the Oaxaca valley.
-This is a great day trip for history and culture lovers but also nature lovers as the views from the highest points are simply breathtaking.
+The site is located on a low mountainous range rising above the plain in the central section of the Oaxaca Valley.
+This is a great day trip for history and culture lovers, but also nature lovers, as the views from the highest points are breathtaking.

-25. Visit the town and ancient ruins of Mitla
+25. Visit the Town and Ancient Ruins of Mitla

-Monte albán might be the most famous but Mitla is my favorite of both ancient ruins.
+Monte Albán might be the most famous, but Mitla is my favorite of both ancient ruins.
 Mitla is also said to be the most important site for the Zapotec culture.
 It is located 40 km away from the city center.

 Mitla is a pre-Columbian archeological site that expresses the Mesoamerican belief that death was the most consequential part of life after birth.
 It was built as a gateway between the world of the living and the world of the dead.

-We will be talking about Mitla and the rest of the day trips in more detail soon, but, I want to mention a fun fact that our guide told us.
+We will be talking about Mitla and the rest of the day trips in more detail soon, but I want to mention a fun fact that our guide told us.

-One of the interpretations made by historians and archeologists is that Mitla remains so apparently untouched because when the Spanish arrived intending to destroy the ancient site, they got stuck in awe for its beauty and decided to spare it and instead build their churches and other colonial buildings around.
+One of the interpretations made by historians and archeologists is that Mitla remains so apparently untouched because when the Spanish arrived, intending to destroy the ancient site.

 So, Mitla becomes a really good place to observe and imagine the past events in which 2 cultures collided.